capri-sims/nasa-photos-api/README.md

-# WNDYR API - Mars Rover Photos
+# NASA Mars Rover Photos API
 generated with express-generator

 ## To Run